-One survivor does not fit the stereotype of an old shipyard workers; she was a 36-year-old woman.
-She apparently was exposed to the deadly asbestos fibers on her father's work clothes.
+One survivor does not fit the stereotype of an old shipyard worker; she was a 36-year-old woman.
+She apparently was exposed to the deadly asbestos fibers on her father’s work clothes.

 She would hug him as a little girl when he came home from his demolition work.
 His clothing was probably contaminated with untold millions of the deadly asbestos fibers, and in her excitement to see her father, she may have inhaled deep breaths full of the invisible, but fatal, fibers.

 With millions of tons of asbestos embedded in the very floors, walls and ceilings of buildings throughout the world, we can only hope that these drug trials will transform mesothelioma into a treatable disease.